nz-programming/sentiment_analysis_app/README.md

 ## Function
 This application ...
-- Describe the Twitter sentiment analysis figure in chronological order<br>
+- Describe the Twitter sentiment analysis figure in chronological order
     * retrieve tweets that contain relevant keywords of "FIFA World Cup 2022" daily by using Twitter API, and analyze Sentiment score with python
-- Change the analyzed period to "Week", "Month", "Year" and show it on a chart dinamically<br>
+- Change the analyzed period to "Week", "Month", "Year" and show it on a chart dinamically
-    retrieve the specific data from DB responding to the request from the front end and show them on it with Javascript
+    * retrieve the specific data from DB responding to the request from the front end and show them on it with Javascript
-- Show modal to describe the detail of each of the day<br>
+- Show modal to describe the detail of each of the day
-    by clicking the item of each day on the chart, show detailed data on the day, such as "Sentiment score Top 3 Ranking"、" Number of Retweet Top 3 Ranking", "Popular Keyword", "Popular KeyPhrase"
+    * by clicking the item of each day on the chart, show detailed data on the day, such as "Sentiment score Top 3 Ranking"、" Number of Retweet Top 3 Ranking", "Popular Keyword", "Popular KeyPhrase"
-- Add the latest data daily <br>
+- Add the latest data daily
-    newly analyzed data is added to DB daily and the main chart is revised every day
+    * newly analyzed data is added to DB daily and the main chart is revised every day

 ## How to use
 - Exciting World Cup button: display the chart with all data in DB